mjhydri/1D-StateSpace/README.md

 Acknowledgement
 ---------------
-This work has been partially supported by the National Science Foundation grant 1846184.
+Many thanks to Pandora/SiriusXM Inc. research team for making it possible legally to publish the source code of the project.
+Also this work has been partially supported by the National Science Foundation grant 1846184.

 References:
 -----------